-The “railway” began after the Khmer Rouge fell in the late 70’s.
-With infrastructure in disarray makeshift trolleys (locally known as a ‘norry’) were made to transport goods and people along the dilapidated railway lines.
+The “railway” began after the Khmer Rouge fell in the late ’70s.
+With the infrastructure in disarray, makeshift trolleys (locally known as a ‘norry’) were made to transport goods and people along the dilapidated railway lines.
 They were initially powered by pushing a pole, and then motor engines were added.

 The norries are made with a bamboo tray that is sturdy enough to carry goods and passengers, and lightweight enough to be removed by two people.